alex/what-happens-when/README.rst

 * After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.
+  Also, if a packet is dropped, the browser employs TCP congestion control algorithms to adapt to network conditions

 HTTP protocol
 -------------